cristoper/kivasort.americancynic.net/README.md

 [KivaSort.org](http://KivaSort.org) is a simple JavaScript web application which provides a table of Kiva field partners which may be sorted and filtered.

+For a full-featured lending app which also provides a way to filter field partners, take a look at [KivaLens.org](http://www.kivalens.org/react/#/search).
+It is also open source (React.js): https://github.com/nuclearspike/kivalensjs

 ## Contributing

 Feel free to use the [project issues tracker](https://github.com/cristoper/kivasort.org/issues) to submit not only bugs and typos, but any suggestions or feature requests.